This

 wisdom, justice, temperance, etc. The most common example is to meet

-a mean between two extremes;
+a mean between two extremes; thus courage

 is the mean between cowardice and rashness.